 In the 2:00 hour I got an Augie Ojeda baseball signed.

 In the 3:00 hour I had Brian McRae sign a baseball.

 Larry Biitner signed a baseball, too.
 I missed out on a Biitner autograph last year.

-My top targets this weekend were a pair of members of the 1969 Cubs: Paul Popovich and Rich Nye.
 The duo were signing in the same line so I was able to pick them both off on baseballs.
 Here’s Popovich.